slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Kevin Kelly*
 -->

 > *"If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
-If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*
+If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group."*

 Leaders are team makers.
 There are no bad teams, only bad leaders.